 - Inspect all AEDs at least once every 90 days for a blinking light or obvious damage that shows the AED may have been tampered with or that the AED isn’t working properly.

 - Keep records showing that the required maintenance and testing requirements are being met.

 Portable defibrillator manufacturers provide a warranty on each device that ranges from five to eight years, depending on the device.
-Conducting regular maintenance checks allows you to submit a warranty claim if something goes wrong before the warranty period is up and/or if the battery goes flat before the expiration date.
+Conducting regular maintenance checks on this medical device allows you to submit a warranty claim if something goes wrong before the warranty period is up.

 AED Maintenance Checklist (for All AEDs)